plavin/multifidelity/README.md

 - `sst-elements`: [Link](https://github.com/plavin/sst-elements/commit/4d3e1758ab1381fe450852a670cb50df9f7bca5e)
 ## Basic operation

 Before you run a simulation, you need a binary to trace.
 This directory includes a simple matrix multiply program for testing purposes.
-Navigate to `mm/` and run `make`.
+Navigate to `matmul/` and run `make`.

 ```
-cd mm
+cd matmul
 make
+cd ..
 ```

 The main simulator script is `./simulate.py`.
 At a minimum, you must specify a config file (see [workloads](https://github.com/plavin/spec-utils/tree/main/workloads)), and an SST sdl file, which will be either `two-level.py` or `two-level-timingdram.py`.
+We will use an example config script that is stored with the matmul example.
 Thus, a simple invocation would look like this:
 ```
   ./simulate.py -c matmul/mm-workload.py -s two-level.py
 ```